MATH 740: Moments of L‑functions

 Abstract: I will give an overview of the history of the approximate functional equation and the Riemann-Siegel formula.

-I will discuss smooth approximate functional equations and show some applications.
+I will discuss smooth approximate functional equations and show some applications. - Week 6: Wednesday Oct 11 lecture video and notes

-• Week 7: Monday Oct 16 lecture video and notes
+- Week 7: Monday Oct 16 lecture video and notes

 Wednesday Oct 18 lecture video and notes (Guest lecture by Dr. Sieg Baluyot)